light-and-ray/sd-webui-replacer/docs/video.md

 To increase consistency between fragments, you can use ControlNet, or try to use `Fragment length` = 0 and set up `Context batch size`, `Stride`, `Overlap`

-`Latent scale`, `Fragment length` and `Context batch size` are set up for 12GB VRAM with one additional ControlNet units.
+`Latent scale`, `Fragment length` and `Context batch size` are set up for 12GB VRAM with one additional ControlNet unit.
 If you get OutOfMemort error, decrease them

 If you know any other good advice, please send them into github issues, I can place them here